-- Since very few researches have been done in this area in the context of Nepal, the study depends upon the published data and data gathered from the survey. - This study is only concerned with the economic impact (Micro and Macro Level) of inward remittance to its recipients and ultimately to the country as a whole that has resulted due to the booming foreign employment opportunities. - Since large volume of inward remittance are entering inside the country through informal channels official data collection excludes these figures.
-However various efforts were made to cover these data to the extent possible. - The study is mainly based on the published secondary data and data gathered from the survey conducted at various places i.e. primary data gathered from related sources hence the reliability depends on it. - This study was conducted to fulfill the requirement of the MBA program of Pokhara University for a prescribed time, not for generalization purpose. - As a research student the study is unbiased but resources and time period is limited.
+- a.
+Since very few researches have done in this area in the context of Nepal, the study depends upon the published data and data gathered from the survey. - b.
+This study is only concerned with the economic impact (Micro and Macro Level) of inward remittance to its recipients and ultimately to the country as a whole that has resulted due to the booming foreign employment opportunities. - c.
+Since large volumes of inward remittance are entering inside the country through informal channels, official data excludes these figures.
+However various efforts were made to cover these data to the extent possible. - d.
+The study is mainly based on the published secondary data and data gathered from the survey conducted at various places i.e. primary data gathered from related sources hence the reliability depends on it. - e.
+As a research student the study is unbiased but resources and time period is limited. - f.
 The truth of the research result is based upon the available data from the survey and other sources.

-In this study Nepal Rastra Bank, Central Bureau of Statistics, National Planning Commission, Ministry of Labour and Public Information Centre (PIC) is taken as basic source of secondary data.
+In this study Nepal Rastra Bank, Central Bureau of Statistics, National Planning Commission, Ministry of Labour and Public Information Centre (PIC) is taken as basis source of secondary data.
 Primary data are restricted to the ones collected during the survey from certain highly emigrant concentrated locations.